MarkusSukhaboon/LogSafe/README.md

 ---

-Enjoy using LogSafe to manage your passwords securely!
+Enjoy using LogSafe to manage your passwords!